maphew/zadam-trilium-wiki/Web-clipper.md

 The extension needs to connect to a running Trilium instance.
 By default, it scans a port range on the local computer to find a desktop Trilium instance.

 It's also possible to configure [[server|Server installation]] address for cases when the desktop application is not currently running.

+## Username

+Older versions of Trilium (before 0.50) required username & password to authenticate, but this was reduced to just password.
+Web Clipper UI still contains the username field, just use arbitrary string.